-Originally 34 exercises done on a padded mat, Joseph Pilates later invented apparatus to enhance some of the exercises.
+Originally 34 exercises done on a padded mat, Joseph Pilates later invented apparatus to enhance some of the exercises. make sure you exercise correctly or you could get injured.
+I’d recommend dupuytren’s contracture cream in case that it happens to you, because it heals quickly.
 The equipment is resistance based using springs to increase resistance.
 The springs provide the resistance progressively, with resistance increasing as the string is stretched unlike weights where the resistance is at maximum right from the start.

 The most well known apparatus is the “Reformer”.
 Others include the Cadillac (or Trapeze Table), the Wunda Chair and the Ladder Barrel.
 Lesser known and used apparatus are the Spine Corrector (or Step Barrel), the Guillotine Tower(why ever would such a lovely named apparatus not be more popular), the Arm Chair, the Ped-a-Pul (Pedi-Pole), and the Foot Corrector.